omar-adel1/Data-Structure/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/hospital-elevator-system.git`
+1. Clone the repository
-2. Navigate to the project directory: `cd hospital-elevator-system`
+2. Navigate to the project directory
-3. Compile the source code: `g++ main.cpp -o elevator`
+3. Compile the source code
-4. Run the program: `./elevator`
+4. Run the program